 Furthermore, if you use an alphanumeric From name instead of a number, then this functionality will not work.
-It is also not universally supported by all carriers and is country-specific.
+It is also not universally supported by all carriers and is specific to country or region.

 In addition to this, there are two methods for managing unsubscribes that you can handle yourself.

 If you want to handle unsubscribes (or any other form of SMS replies) yourself, then you must provide your own valid From number (for example your Customer Services helpline) and collect and process the replies yourself.
 This is subject to a numeric sender ID support in your regions, and of course incurs costs for the contact.

 Contacts can also make a request to unsubscribe via another channel such as telephone, email, or directly to your own Customer Services, in which case their opt-in status needs to be manually changed in the Emarsys database.
 You should search for the contact in the Emarsys application and then set their Mobile SMS Opt-in status to FALSE.